sonaliagr09/Engage-Microsoft-Teams/README.md

 ## Microsoft Teams Clone

-Implementation of Microsoft Teams clone web app in which two participants are able to connect with each other to have a video conversation.
+Implementation of Microsoft Teams clone web app in which participants are able to connect with each other to have a video conversation.
 The app includes features like in-call chat messages, screen sharing, toggling of video/audio stream, view and send messages, start the conversation before the meeting, continue the conversation after the meeting, Firebase Authentication using google account.

 #### App Link- https://engage-ms-teams.herokuapp.com/